reon-io/sdk/README.md

 #### Exceptions

-You cant throw any type of exception from the body of a method, however only *HttpException* type from *io.reon.http* package will be interpreted as a relevant HTTP reponse error type.
+You can throw any type of exception from the body of a method, however only *HttpException* type from *io.reon.http* package will be interpreted as a relevant HTTP reponse error type.

 ### @Produces